Google Tag Manager & Facebook Pixel for Magento 2

 These are our primary.
 A major portion of our new clients come from referrals from our existing clients.
 Our professional team of developers, marketers and support staff have invested the best knowledge and experience in the field into our work, so you know you can come back to us again and again.

-90-days free and high quality support.
+One year free and high quality support.
 We go to great lengths to provide maximum satisfaction with every module you have purchased in our store.
 By helping you with installation, configuration, answering your every question, we do all our best to eliminate any possible problems.

 30-days money back guarantee.
 If you are not satisfied with our extension’s performance for any reason, we provide a full refund.

-We provide you with lifetime free updates.
 We constantly add new features to all our modules, and are always interested in hearing your opinion and implementing your suggested features in our future developments.

 We provide an expanded user guide for every aspect of our extension, so you can find answers for all your burning questions.